higagan/jekyll-now/_posts/2017-05-07-FindanelementandFindrootelementinBST.md

 published: true
 category: Algorithm
 ---
+Implementation to find a element without using any traversal techniques like inoder, postoder or preoder
 ``` java
 public class MyTree {
 	// class to create current node with its value